rhoai-mlops/lab-instructions/docs/1-when-the-music-starts/4-inner-data-science-loop.md

 ![jupyter_notebook.png](./images/jupyter_notebook.png)

+Now it's time to start executing the `jukebox/1-data_exploration/1-data_exploration.ipynb` notebook.
+Be sure to read all instruction - including th instructions at the end which tell you what follow-on notebooks to execute.
+You will execute the following notebooks in order:

+1. `jukebox/1-data_exploration/1-data_exploration.ipynb`
+2. `jukebox/2-dev_datascience/1-experiment-train.ipynb`
+3. `jukebox/2-dev_datascience/2-save_model.ipynb`

-Now make your way to the Notebook and when you have a model saved in the `models` bucket, come back here to follow the next steps 😁
+Once you have executed the last notebook, you should have a model saved in the `models` bucket in Minio, now come back here to follow the next steps 😁
-Instructions in the Notebook will let you know when to come back here :)

 ![model_in_bucket.png](./images/model_in_bucket.png)